Prosecutor: Texas man shot and beheaded roommate

-FORT WORTH, Texas (AP) - A prosecutor says a North Texas man killed and beheaded his roommate and fatally shot the roommate’s 17-year-old girlfriend as she tried to run away.
+FORT WORTH, Texas (AP) - A prosecutor says a North Texas man shot and killed then beheaded his roommate and fatally shot the roommate’s 17-year-old girlfriend as she tried to flee.

-Hector Acosta-Ojeda’s capital murder trial for the 2017 killings of Erick Zelaya and Iris Chirinos began Tuesday in Fort Worth.
+Hector Acosta-Ojeda is charged with capital murder in the September 2017 killings of Erick Zelaya and Iris Chirinos.
+His trial began Tuesday in Fort Worth.

 The Fort Worth Star-Telegram reports that Tarrant County prosecutor Kevin Rousseau said Acosta-Ojeda shot Zelaya twice in the head while he slept.
 Zelaya’s severed head was later found on a trail near AT&T; Stadium in Arlington.

-Rousseau told the jury that Acosta-Ojeda confessed to the killings, which followed Zelaya saying he shot into an Arlington home Acosta-Ojeda was living in months earlier.
+Rousseau told the jury that Acosta-Ojeda said he killed Zelaya because he recently confessed to shooting at Acosta-Ojeda’s former home in Arlington months earlier.
+A day after the shooting, that house burned down.

-Prosecutors are seeking the death penalty for the 30-year-old.
+Prosecutors are seeking the death penalty for the 30-year-old Acosta-Ojeda.

 Information from: Fort Worth Star-Telegram, http://www.star-telegram.com